emqx/emqx-docs/en_US/data-integration/data-bridge-mongodb.md

 ## Create a Rule with MongoDB Sink

+This section demonstrates how to create a rule in the Dashboard for processing messages from the source MQTT topic `t/#`, and saving the processed data to MongoDB via a configured Sink.

 1. Go to EMQX Dashboard, and click **Integration** -> **Rules**.

 2. Click **Create** on the top right corner of the page.